Thank you for coming to Capitol Day 2023!

 Why does HSOK host Capitol Day?

 Over and over at events this summer, we have met people who are new to our state.
-They ask, “We just moved from California, and we homeschool and have for a while.
-Now that we are in Oklahoma, what do we need to do to inform the state that we are homeschooling?”
+They ask, “We are homeschoolers who have just moved to Oklahoma.
+Now that we are here, how do we inform the state that we are homeschooling?”
 They are relieved that they don’t need to do anything.
-The freedom available to Oklahoma’s home-educating families brought relief to her face.
+The freedom available to Oklahoma’s home-educating families is a relief.
 We continue to protect the future of homeschooling families in this state so that we see more delight in discovering our beautiful freedoms.

-In the Great State of Oklahoma, homeschooling families are free to teach their children how they desire with no interference from the state.
-Our great state has fewer regulations concerning homeschooling than any other state, with the ability to educate our children “by other means” built right into the state constitution.
+In the Great State of Oklahoma, homeschooling families are free to teach their children in the way they choose without interference from the state.
+Oklahoma has fewer regulations concerning homeschooling than any other state, with the ability to educate our children “by other means” built right into the state constitution.
 Homeschool Oklahoma works to keep homeschooling as free from regulations as possible in our state.
 You can learn more about the Whys and Hows of Capitol Day in this podcast episode with Kevin Collins, who runs the Capitol Day Committee.

-Come to Capitol Day 2024, which will be held on February 6.
-Please watch the HSOK Informer Newsletter and our social media for more information and announcements.
+Come to Capitol Day on February 4, 2025.
+Please watch the HSOK Informer Newsletter and HSOK’s social media for more information and announcements.

 How Can You Help?

-The Minutemen will meet with our legislators.
+The Ambassadors (formerly known as Minutemen) will meet with our legislators.
 These home-educating moms, dads, and teenagers will visit the Capitol to thank them for their service and encourage them to leave the current laws that allow us to choose appropriate education for our children in place.
 They will also voice concerns about any legislation restricting our homeschooling freedom.
-Minutemen will be from families committed to parent-led and family-funded constitutional homeschools.
+Ambassadors will be from families committed to parent-led and family-funded constitutional homeschools.
 Plan to attend an online training class to learn the ins and outs of talking to legislators and which bills raise concerns.
 Once you sign up below, you’ll receive a Zoom link for the class.
+(We are changing the name of this position for easier advertising within social media algorithms.
+It’s the same job but has a new name.)
+This year’s Ambassadors are training and preparing!
+Pray for them as they speak with Legislators.

-These families will visit their legislators to say “thank you.”
+Ally (formerly Patriot) families will visit their legislators to say “thank you.”
 If you don’t know who your legislators are, this is the perfect opportunity to meet them and put homeschooling faces in front of them!
-Please sign up as a Patriot if you and your children are willing to meet and deliver cards and cookies to your senators and representatives, thanking them for their service to our state.
-We want to ensure that every Oklahoma State Senator and Representative receives a “thank you” from a homeschooling family, so please register as a Patriot below.
+Please sign up as Allies if you and your children are willing to meet and deliver cards and cookies to your senators and representatives, thanking them for their service to our state.
+We want every Oklahoma State Senator and Representative to receive a “thank you” from a homeschooling family, so please register as Allies below.
+(We are changing the name of this position for easier advertising within social media algorithms.
+It’s the same job but has a new name.)
+Jump to sign up form below!

-During Capitol Day, the families that sign up to be Patriots will visit state legislators and tell them, “thank you for working so hard to protect homeschooling freedom in Oklahoma.”
+During Capitol Day, the families that sign up to be Allies will visit state legislators and tell them, “thank you for working so hard to protect homeschooling freedom in Oklahoma.”
 To show their gratitude, these families will give legislators a box of homemade cookies made by a homeschooling family.
-If you would like to bake some of those cookies, just sign up below.
+If you want to bake some cookies, sign up below.
 Also, to get your students involved, have them make a thank-you card.
 Soon, we will have drop-off locations around the state listed here.

 Support Capitol Day Financially